|[Features]||[History]||[License]||[Download]||[Installation and Documentation]||[Citing]||[FAQ]||[Help and Support]|

 Also see our products page to learn about proprietary extensions to openSMILE, such as advanced signal processing and new acoustic features, networking support and distributed processing, android client/server integration, pre-trained models, and intelligent voice activity detection.

-The current version of openSMILE is 2.1 (released Dec.
+The current stable version of openSMILE is 2.1 (released Dec.
 23rd 2014).
 You can download the full package, including source, binaries for Windows, Linux, and Android here as tar.gz for Unix/Linux/Mac and here as .zip for Windows.
 (Note that both packages have the same content, only the compressed format is different).

 The previous release is openSMILE-2.0-rc1, available here.

 The latest version of openSMILE is version 2.1 - to be released Dec 5th 2014.
 We will provide pre-compiled binaries: